-"I believe his true achievement derives from wanting to rise up and raise the awareness of a devastating disease by sharing his story to help others."
-MICHAEL from cover group, one we now refer to as diabesity.
+"If, by telling his story, he can help prevent unnecessary amputations, then he feels he is accomplishing something much more positive in his life."
+MICHAEL from cover one we now refer to as diabesity.
 Not only is it a domestic threat, with 83% of men and 72% of women predicted to be overweight in the United States in the year 2020 (based on the National Health and Nutrition Examination Surveys from 1988 to 2008), but diabesity has become a global pandemic.
 According to the World Health Organization, the planet Earth has seen the number of people with diabetes rise from 108 million in 1980 to 422 million in 2014, and it is the seventh leading cause of death worldwide.
 These devastating numbers should certainly be grabbing more headlines as well as the attention of more government bodies, health-care professionals, health-care payers, and, most importantly, the global community.
 Unfortunately, these astronomical numbers are largely ignored.
 Aided by the continued transition away from the traditional human lifestyle as well as corporate welfare, subsidies, and heavy government support of the sugar industry, the sedentary sugar-fueled insulin-resistant diabesity lifestyle eventually takes control of almost every physiologic and anatomic operating system of the body like a slow-moving cancer.

-Despite improvements in modern medicine, rates of diabetes-related non-traumatic lower-extremity amputations are on the rise in the young and middle-aged population.
-The end result is a less functional, lower quality of life leading to a slow death and usually succumbing to one or more of the many chronic diseases affecting the microvasculature.
-These effects start to emerge as early as the teenage years, with type 2 diabetes in youth having a higher risk of complication than youth with type 1 diabetes.
-With millions affected and few brave enough to speak up, I share with you an incredible story and journey of a man who, piece by piece, went from being a celebrity in sold-out stadiums to losing his professional career along with his body parts, and even his freedom, to this insidious terror.
-"What you can't feel can hurt you." - Andrew J.M.
+Despite improvements in modern medicine, rates of diabetes-related nontraumatic lower-extremity amputations are on the rise in the young and middleaged population.3,4 The end result is a less functional, lower quality of life leading to a slow death and usually succumbing to one or more of the many chronic diseases affecting the microvasculature.
+These effects start to emerge as early as the teenage years, with type 2 diabetes in youth having a higher risk of complication than youth with type 1 diabetes.5 With millions affected and few brave enough to speak up, I share with you an incredible story and journey of a man who, piece by piece, went from being a celebrity in sold-out stadiums to losing his professional career along with his body parts, and even his freedom, to this insidious terror.
+"What you can't feel can hurt you."
+6 Andrew J.M.
 Boulton, MD THE STRUGGLE IS REAL This is a story of a male African American professional wrestler, though his story is representative of any person, unrelated to sex, age, race, or occupation.
 Through his vulnerability, we will all share in the possibility that we may also have to fight this disease.
 If you saw our hero now, sitting in his electric scooter inside his modest home in Senatobia, Mississippi, sidelined by diabetic gangrene and bilateral above knee amputations, you would not envision that his history was that of a professional wrestler who fought against the likes of Hulk Hogan, Andre the Giant, Ultimate Warrior, or the Undertaker in front of 80,000 screaming fans at Wembley Stadium in London.